sharetribe/flex-docs/src/docs/cookbook-events/reacting-to-events/index.md

-One of the main purposes of [events](/references/events/) in Flex is to allow building integrations that programatically react to changes and logical actions in a marketplace.
+One of the main purposes of [events](/references/events/) in Flex is to allow building integrations that programatically react to changes and actions in a marketplace.
 In this guide, we will show how to use the Flex Integration API to continuously query events efficiently.
-We will also demonstrate how to interpret the event data to detect logical changes, using publishing a listing as an example.
+We will also demonstrate how to interpret the event data to detect actions, using publishing a listing as an example.

 This guide assumes that you have already set up a Flex Integration API application and have a Node.js app with the